DylanDrechsel/code-every-day/log.md

     }
 ```

-**balance-parenthesis-challenge**: In this lesson I tackled the balance parenthsis challenge.
+**balance-parenthesis-challenge**: In this lesson I tackled the balance parenthsis challenge using a stack.

 ---